Building a Just Digital Age

 Grassroots movements for justice are turning the tide.
 Across the country, people are defending our communities and our democracy and reclaiming our right to determine the role technology plays in our lives and our future.
 Together, we can harness the power of technology to free our communities, nurture our connections, and create equity and justice for all.

 Learn more about intersectional Technology and Civil Liberties work and join us in building a just digital age.
-As a first step, sign the petition: “Halt Dangerous Face Recognition Technologies” to make sure your voice is heard and push our lawmakers to be the right side of history.
+As a first step, sign the petition: “Stop Discriminatory, Out-of Control Police Surveillance” to make sure your voice is heard and push our lawmakers to be the right side of history.